apache/activemq-artemis/docs/user-manual/en/ha.md

 To implement application-level failover, if you're using JMS then you need to set an `ExceptionListener` class on the JMS connection.
-The `ExceptionListener` will be called by ActiveMQ in the event that connection failure is detected.
+The `ExceptionListener` will be called by Apache ActiveMQ in the event that connection failure is detected.
 In your `ExceptionListener`, you would close your old JMS connections, potentially look up new connection factory instances from JNDI and creating new connections.